knickoriuk/Crab-Game/README.md

  - Pufferfish float up and down, through platforms
  - Piranha paces left and right along platforms
  - Get points from pearls, sea stars, and sea horses
- - Collision detection: can make square hitboxes, iterate over the pixels in the hitbox range to see if one of four points of the crab passed through it (upper left, upper right, lower left, lower right)
  - Bubbles that you can double bounce on, but pop and come back after X display refreshes